What causes bone loss?Osteoporosis - causes; Low bone density - causes

-- Alcohol -- Too much alcohol can damage your bones.
+- Drinking alcohol.
+Too much alcohol can damage your bones.
 It can also put you at risk for falling and breaking a bone.

-Younger woman who do not have menstrual periods for a long time also have a higher risk of bone loss and osteoporosis.
+Younger women who do not have menstrual periods for a long time also have a higher risk of bone loss and osteoporosis.

 Medical Disorders and Bone Loss